LD4P/sinopia_editor/README.md

 4. Get latest npm: `npm install -g npm@latest`
 5. Run `npm install`.
 This installs everything needed for the build to run successfully.

-Note: Currently you need to have node version 10 (version 12 may not work).
+Note: Currently you need to have node version >= 11 (testing with version 14).
 You can use the "n" node package management to manage multiple version of node: https://www.npmjs.com/package/n

 ## Build the distribution